-Dr Jesse Austin-Stewart (he/him) is a composer, sound artists, producer, and researcher based in Te Whanganui-a-Tara Wellington, Aotearoa New Zealand.
-He is currently a lecturer at Massey University in the School of Music and Screen Arts Te Rewa o Puanga and is a.
+Dr Jesse Austin-Stewart (he/him) is a composer, sound artist, producer, and researcher based in Te Whanganui-a-Tara Wellington, Aotearoa New Zealand.
+He is currently a lecturer at Massey University in the School of Music and Screen Arts Te Rewa o Puanga.

 As a physically disabled and neurodivergent person, Jesse's research seeks to promote accessibility for tāngata whaikaha Māori, d/Deaf, and disabled peoples within music and the creative industries.